It works for pets just like it does for humans. Regular physical exams, current shots, and regular parasite control help prevent disease.

 Keeping your pets flea and tick free is easy today with the new, safe, effective treatments available at Advanced Care.

-Transmitted by mosquitoes, these are very large worms, 6-14” long and several hundred may be present in a dog’s heart.
+Transmitted by mosquitoes, heart worms are very large worms, 6-14” long and several hundred may be present in a dog’s heart.
+The preventive treatments are much more cost effective that the major cost involved with treating the disease.
+Even after treatment, residual damage may be present.

 Heart worms impair blood circulation, resulting in damage to the heart, lungs, liver, and kidneys.
 Serious damage may occur even before outward clinical signs are detected by the owner.
 Very advanced signs include difficult breathing, coughing, tiring easily, listlessness, weight loss, fainting, or sudden death.